Nine Mile Ride woodland improvements

 We are improving the biodiversity value of the woodland that runs alongside Nine Mile Ride (B3430), between Bagshot Road and Crowthorne Road.

 In winter 2023, experienced contractors removed common rhododendron and cherry laurel from the woodland.
-This was a big undertaking, as the shrubs were growing densely and across a large area.
+This was a big undertaking, as the shrubs were growing densely and across a large area (see zone 1 of map).
 To help the woodland regenerate, the work was supported by a program of native tree planting.

 The mix of native broadleaved species used, include: